 Very impressive gorge, up to 300 m deep and in some places just a few meters wide.
 Walkways have been installed here since 1875.

 One of the most prominent palaces in the world, built as an imperial summer residence of the Habsburg dynasty.
-The current giant palace with its 1,441 rooms was built in 1740-50ies.
-It was built in Baroque style, with very ornate interiors in many rooms.
-The facade was remodeled in Neo-Classicism style later, in the early 19th century.
+The current giant palace with its 1,441 rooms was built in the 1740-50ies.
+It was built in the Baroque style, with very ornate interiors in many rooms.
+The facade was remodeled in a Neo-Classicism style later, in the early 19th century.
 Very impressive are also Schönbrunn Palace Gardens – an area with sculpted relief, many examples of park architecture (including the enormous Gloriette), orangery, and palm houses.

-Beautiful historical town perched between Hallstatt Lake and Alps that developed at salt mine above this town.
+Beautiful historical town perched between Hallstatt Lake and the Alps that developed at a salt mine above this town.
 Space in this small plot of land is limited and, for example, burials on a regular basis are removed to make place for new ones.
-Current structures are mainly in Baroque style and were built after the fire in 1750.
+Current structures are mainly in the Baroque style and were built after the fire in 1750.